carlomilanesi/measures-rs/docs/Tutorial.md

     length1 /= 3.; // Downscaling of a measure
     assert_eq!(length1.value, 7.);

-    // Division between two measures of the same unit, obtaining a measure having unit One. assert_eq!(length1 / length2, Measure::<One>::new(1.4));
+    // Division between two measures of the same unit,
+    // obtaining a measure having unit of measurement `One`,
+    // of the built-in property `Dimensionless`.
+    assert_eq!(length1 / length2,
+        Measure::<measures::dimensionless::One>::new(1.4));
 ```

 Here are some comparison operations: